onboard-data/Onboard_Python_API_documentation/Querying Data Model.rst

    3  15                 26        supplyFan         Supply Fan       SFN
    ...

-Note that not all equipment types have associated sub types.
+Note that not all equipment types have associated sub-types.

 Point types
 -----------